 This website is a place for sharing the latest relevant publications, conference events, and collaborative efforts between these two communities.

-visXvision is organized by five researchers active at the intersection of visualization and vision science…
+visXvision is organized by six researchers active at the intersection of visualization and vision science…

 Madison Elliott (University of British Columbia)